 Getting a Green Card for siblings you should file Form I-130, Petition for Alien Relative.
 Siblings’ green card falls under family-based Green Cards.
 Siblings are not high on the priority list and it can be a lengthy process to obtain permanent residence (Green Card).
 This article breaks down the process of sponsoring and the fastest way to bring your sibling to the United States.

 Who is eligible to sponsor Green Cards for siblings?

 To sponsor Green Cards for siblings, one must be 21 years old or older and a U.S citizen.
-Permanent residents cannot sponsor a sibling and must become a naturalized citizen first.
+Permanent residents cannot sponsor a sibling and must become naturalized citizens first.

 Green Cards for siblings application process